sevagh/demucs.cpp/README.md

 -rw-rw-r--  1 sevagh sevagh  53M Dec  9 11:37 ggml-model-htdemucs-6s-f16.bin
 ```

+### Multi-core, OpenMP, BLAS, etc.

+:warning: `demucs.cpp` library code in `./src` **should not use any threading (e.g. pthread or OpenMP) except through the BLAS interface.** This is because demucs.cpp is compiled to a single-threaded WebAssembly module in <https://freemusicdemixer.com>.

+If you have OpenMP and OpenBLAS installed, OpenBLAS might automatically use all of the threads on your machine, which doesn't always run the fastest.
+Use the `OMP_NUM_THREADS` environment variable to limit this.
+On my 16c/32t machine, I found `OMP_NUM_THREADS=16` to be the fastest.
+This matches the [Eigen recommendation](https://eigen.tuxfamily.org/dox/TopicMultiThreading.html) to use the same number of threads as physical cores:
+>On most OS it is very important to limit the number of threads to the number of physical cores, otherwise significant slowdowns are expected, especially for operations involving dense matrices.

+See the [BLAS benchmarks](#blas-benchmarks) section below for more details.

 ### Performance of 4-source model

 Track 'Zeno - Signs' from MUSDB18-HQ test set